samclark1999/Shopping_Cart/README.md

 You can add items to your shopping cart, update the shoping cart and the stock of the item in the "warehouse" reflects the changes.
 In this application I used a Strapi database to get items to restock in teh warehouse.
 I also used Postman to test the APIs for my databse.

 ## How to Run
 Clone the Shopping_Cart repo to your local computer.
 Next you will need to use npx http-server to spin up a local server.
 Finally, navigae to that localhost port specified.
+Please note that the strapi database restock function will not work on your local computer.

 ## License
 MIT License